henrygd/bigger-picture/readme.md

 Type: `function`

-Executes when an error is thrown when loading an item (image, audio, video or iframe).
+Executes if an error is thrown when loading an image, audio, or video item.
 Supplies `container`, `activeItem` and `error`.

 ## Item Properties